mastodon/fediverse_discovery_providers/content/_index.md

 Today, each application (and server/instance) that participates in the Fediverse is largely independent when it comes to discovery.
-A limited kind of user search is possible via the WebFinger protocol, but content, trends and recommendations are not easily shared across the network.
+A basic form of user discovery is possible via the WebFinger protocol, but a real user search, discovery of content, trends and recommendations are not easily possible across the network.

+More often than not, the search and discovery experience is limited to content from the instance a user is on.
+This poses a problem, especially on small instances.

 ## Project Goals

-We will build a reference discovery provider and protocol (and an example consumer implementation, inside of Mastodon) to enable users to discover content across the rich diversity of the Fediverse.
+We will build a reference discovery provider and protocols (and an example consumer implementation, inside of Mastodon) to enable users to discover content across the rich diversity of the Fediverse.

-The implementations and protocol will respect user privacy.
-Discovery providers should be “pluggable” - servers should be able to choose from one or more, in line with the decentralised and federated nature of the network.
+The protocols and implementations will respect user privacy.
+Discovery providers should be “pluggable” - servers should be able to choose none, one or even several of them, in line with the decentralised and federated nature of the network.

 ## Privacy Concerns